We Analyzed the Future Direction of Ultrapar Participacoes S.A. (UGP), Here is What We Found

 Ultrapar Participacoes S.A.
-(NYSE:UGP) went up by 5.14% from its latest closing price compared to the recent 1-year high of $4.44.
-The company’s stock price has collected 11.64% of gains in the last five trading sessions.
+(NYSE:UGP) went down by -1.67% from its latest closing price compared to the recent 1-year high of $4.34.
+The company’s stock price has collected 6.52% of gains in the last five trading sessions.

 Is It Worth Investing in Ultrapar Participacoes S.A.
 (NYSE :UGP) Right Now?